A practical guide to moving, living, working & traveling in Greece, plus tips and narratives from an American in Athens

-Climate change and the rising cost of energy are driving up the price of food and other basics.
-Here are a few common sense tips — and perhaps uncommon thoughts — on how to save money.
+Austerity-driven tax hikes and the rising cost of energy in Greece are driving up the price of food and other basics.
+Here are a few common sense tips on how to save money.

-Some of us have attachments to name brand items, but on things that are less important such as rice, flour, cream cheese, frozen vegetables or even fabric softener, the supermarket brand might be just as good or sometimes better for a lot less money.
-Give it a try.
-The worse that could happen is you switch back.
+Some of us have attachments to name brand items, but on things that are less important such as rice, flour, dried beans, cream cheese, frozen vegetables or even fabric softener, the supermarket brand might be just as good or better for less money.

 2. Buy bulk

-The tag on the shelf tells you how much the item costs per kilo/liter (per pound/oz) so it’s easy to compare the product you’re buying with a similar or larger one.
+The tag on the shelf tells you how much the item costs per kilo/liter/piece, so it’s easy to compare the product you’re buying with a similar or larger one.
 If it’s something you use often, it’s usually (though not always) much cheaper to buy the bigger size in the long run.

 When I had access to warehouse stores, I would buy fresh meat and produce en masse and freeze it or share the cost with friends.